goetzpf/git-gq/doc/backups.rst

 The flexibility of the patch queue also makes it easier to mess things up.

-In order to have some kind of safety and to be able to restore an older working state of the patch queue, git-gq has a simple backup mechanism.
+In order to have some kind of safety and to be able to restore an older working state of the patch queue, git-gq uses a git repository for backups.

 Implementation
 --------------